-Currently there is a radioactive waste management facility referred to storage, called Centralized Temporary Storage "ATC" category 4 and 5, which houses around 135 wastes and of which ABEN state operating entity must carry out the process of leaving the country.
+Currently there is a radioactive waste management facility referred to storage, called Centralized Temporary Storage "ATC", which houses around 135 wastes and of which ABEN must carry out the process of leaving the country.

-In 2023, an inspection was carried out at the facility to review specific aspects of technological safety and physical security, and specifically the inventory of disused radioactive sources and radioactive waste.
-The inspection carried out will serve to improve the conditions of technological safety and physical security, which the operator must follow to manage the return of disused radioactive sources.
-This facility corresponds to the transition of powers and competences established by Supreme Decree No. 3892 of May 1, 2019, which transfers the facilities of the Nuclear Research and Applications Center (including the storage bunker) that belonged to the defunct IBTEN to ABEN.
+This year a first inspection was carried out at said installation to see specific aspects of technological safety and, on a timely basis, the inventory of disused sources.
+The inspection was conducted will improve safety conditions and actions to be followed by the operator for managing return of sources, this facility corresponds to the transition of attributions and competencies established by Supreme Decree No. 3892 of May 1, 2019, in which the facilities of the Nuclear Research and Applications Center (including the storage bunker) that belonged to the defunct are transferred IBTEN to ABEN.